 In our last post, we covered what you should consider when you choose a processor and today we’ll go over how to choose a motherboard for your system.

-While there are many components and factors to consider when it comes to motherboards, if you’re a beginner, I believe that there are three main things to consider when choosing the best motherboard for your needs.
-In this post, we will cover each of them in detail.
+While there are many components and factors to consider when it comes to motherboards, if you’re a beginner, I believe that there are three main things that you need to know when choosing the best motherboard for your needs.
+In this post, we will cover what to look for in a motherboard in detail.

 The first and most important thing that you’ll need to do is to narrow down your list of motherboards to options that are compatible with the processor you have chosen.
 Not all processors are compatible with all motherboards.